react-navigation/react-navigation/packages/react-native-tab-view/README.md

 #### Props

-- `configureTransition` - optional callback which returns a configuration for the transition
 - `animationEnabled` - whether to enable page change animation
 - `swipeEnabled` - whether to enable swipe gestures
 - `swipeDistanceThreshold` - minimum swipe distance to trigger page switch